GerHobbelt/owemdjee/README.md

 ### run-time library core features: logging, formatting, ...

+- **easyloggingpp** [📁](./easyloggingpp) [🌐](https://github.com/GerHobbelt/easyloggingpp) -- Easylogging++ is single header efficient logging library for C++ applications.
+It is extremely powerful, highly extendable and configurable to user's requirements.
+It provides ability to write your own _sinks_ (via a feature referred as `LogDispatchCallback`).
 - **expected-lite** [📁](./expected-lite) [🌐](https://github.com/GerHobbelt/expected-lite) -- a single-file header-only library to represent value objects that either contain a valid value or an error.
 The library is a partly implementation of the proposal for [`std::expected`](https://en.cppreference.com/w/cpp/utility/expected) for use with C++11 and later.
 - **fast_float** [📁](./fast_float) [🌐](https://github.com/GerHobbelt/fast_float) -- fast and exact implementation of the C++ `from_chars` functions for float and double types: 4x faster than `strtod`
+- **fluent-bit** [📁](./fluent-bit) [🌐](https://github.com/GerHobbelt/fluent-bit) -- [Fluent Bit](http://fluentbit.io) is a fast Log Processor and Forwarder for Linux, Windows, Embedded Linux, MacOS and BSD family operating systems.
+It's part of the Graduated [Fluentd](http://fluentd.org) Ecosystem and a [CNCF](https://cncf.io) sub-project.
+Fluent Bit allows to collect log events or metrics from different sources, process them and deliver them to different backends such as [Fluentd](http://fluentd.org), Elasticsearch, Splunk, DataDog, Kafka, New Relic, Azure services, AWS services, Google services, NATS, InfluxDB or any custom HTTP end-point.
 - **fmt** [📁](./fmt) [🌐](https://github.com/GerHobbelt/fmt) -- advanced C++ data-to-text formatter.
 The modern answer to classic `printf()`.
 - **fmtlog** [📁](./fmtlog) [🌐](https://github.com/GerHobbelt/fmtlog) -- a performant fmtlib-style logging library with latency in nanoseconds (i.e. using fmt library format).
 - **frozen** [📁](./frozen) [🌐](https://github.com/GerHobbelt/frozen) -- provides 0 cost initialization for immutable containers, fixed-size containers, and various algorithms.